 1. VS Code

 Developers love VS code for all kinds of programming needs these days, it is one of the most used free IDE and is loaded with tons of features.
 I personally use VS Code for developing mobile as well as web applications.
-Recently I installed Flutter (Google’s React Native alternative) and am trying my hands on with Flutter using VS Code.
+Recently I installed Flutter (Google’s React Native alternative) and am trying my hands on Flutter using VS Code.

 Well, you may not need all the features of VS Code (which is highly unlikely if you are into serious stuff) and hence might want to choose something else, but this thing just works for me in all scenarios.